Tbrennan6/IcelandicNow/blog/2025-6-22_icelandic-roads.md

 Sæbraut (sea road) is one of the longest and heaviest-trafficked roads in Reykjavik.
 It leads from the Harpa Concert Hall along the sea until it loops around and intersects Milkabraut.

 ![sæbraut](/img/sæbraut.webp)
 *A picture taken of Sæbraut from Bríetartún 9.
-You can see the Sun Voyager sculpture in the foreground, and the Harpa concert hall and the background*
+You can see the Sun Voyager sculpture in the foreground and the Harpa concert hall in the background.*

 ## Stígur
 A *stígur* is a path.
 Typically, these are narrower and full of twists and turns.